Evolveum/midpoint-book/README.md

 Full copyright stated above applies to the source code.
 You may use this source code only in accordance with a special license granted to you by Evolveum.
 If you do not have such a license, you must not use this source code at all.

+## Contributing

+You may submit contributions to the book source code, provided such contributions are not interfering with copyright.
+For example, spelling corrections, minor wording improvements and formatting fixes are acceptable contributions, assuming the author is not claiming copyright on any part of the book.
+Other (more substantial) contributions that interfere with the copyright might be acceptable.
+However, in such case, please contact Evolveum to settle the legal issue before making a contribution.